kanchenjunga circuit trek

 Essential Information

-Kanchenjunga Circuit Trek Best Time
+Best Time for Kanchenjunga Circuit Trek

-Meanwhile, if you are planning to do the Kanchenjunga Trek, in the off-seasons of winter and monsoon, then there are several things to consider beforehand, as due to the heavy snowfalls and rainfall at lower trails, of course!
-The route becomes 10x times challenging to pass through with slippery pathways and blockages of the passes and to the base camp of Kanchenjunga due to heavy snow blockage.
+Meanwhile, if you are planning to do the trip, in the off-seasons of winter and monsoon, then there are several things to consider beforehand, as due to the heavy snowfalls and rainfall at lower trails, of course!
+The route becomes 10x times more challenging to pass through with slippery pathways and blockages of the passes and to the base camp of Kanchenjunga due to heavy snow blockage.
 Every four seasons has distinct features to offer and has ample perks to hikers, hence no matter what season you opt for between Spring and Autumn, it will truly be a rewarding expedition with success to reach the lap of the world's 3rd highest peak.

-Why Spring (March, April, May)?
+Why Spring (March - May)?

 Why avoid the Summer and Winter seasons?

-Whereas, Kanchenjunga Circuit Trekking during the winter is somewhat similar to the summer season, as there is heavy snowfall in higher altitude areas, due to which many tea houses might get closed as the trail is quite empty during this time of year.
+Whereas exploring Kanchenjunga during the winter is somewhat similar to the summer season, as there is heavy snowfall in higher altitude areas, due to which many tea houses might get closed as the trail is quite empty during this time of year.
 But, if you have a group to trail, then you can go during this season well with your group, but you must be well-prepared with a proper itinerary.
 For that, we can discuss it beforehand with the team to ensure your trek goes smoothly and safely without any hurdles.

 Kanchenjunga Circuit Trek Difficulty